Flexiana/framework/doc/conventions.md

 ## Handler

-The framework provided handler does all the processing.
+Xiana's handler does all the processing.
 It runs on every request and does the following.
 It creates the state for every request, matches the appropriate route, executes the interceptors, handles interceptor overrides, and not-found cases.
 It handles websocket requests too.

 ### Routing